 After all that driving, we took this day pretty slowly.
 Through our hotel, the Jolie Ville Resort, we hired a private car for our days exploring the temples on the West Bank.
 We visited the very famous Mortuary Temple of Hatschepsut, which was crowded even in the “off hours”, then followed it up with the Mortuary Temple of Seti.
 Seti’s temple was completely abandoned and absolutely stunning.
 Instead of packing more into the day, we headed back to enjoy the pool and the sunset over the Nile.

 Day 6: Luxor — Hot Air Balloon Ride, Karnak and Luxor Temples

 We splurged on a hot air balloon ride over the Theban mountains, and it was worth the indulgence!
 The dreamy height of the balloon offered the perfect vantage point for previewing the Valleys of the Kings, Queens, Nobles, and Workers.
 After, we paused for a quick nap, refreshing swim, and a piping-hot Egyptian coffee.
 Then, in the late afternoon, we headed back out to Karnak.
-Once the light had truly faded, we took a caleche ride to the Temple of Luxor, which is completely lit at night, to explore more.
+Once the light truly faded, we hired a caleche to the Temple of Luxor, which is completely lit at night, to explore more.

 Day 7: Luxor — Valley of the Kings and Valley of the Queens